-Artist Joanne Barby is a mother to three children, currently living and working in Nelligen on the South Coast of New South Wales in Australia.
+Artist Joanne Barby is a mother to three children, currently living and working on the South Coast of New South Wales in Australia.

 Her artwork has been exhibited in many group shows, galleries and private collections all over the world.
-She has also placed well in many competitions; some of her latest triumphs was best artwork in the “Flora or Fauna” category and also the overall “People’s Choice Award”, at a National Pastel exhibition.
+She has also placed well in many competitions; including best artwork in the “Flora or Fauna” category and also the overall “People’s Choice Award” at a National Pastel exhibition.

 Joanne says “I’m an artist who has never considered myself very good at drawing, as I don’t see the world in black and white lines.
 Finding PanPastel Colors helps me block in what I “see” in colour, lines can be added later, once I have my “colour map” developed in PanPastel.
 I’ve found that a lot of my students also see like me and that’s why my PanPastel Workshops have been so successful.

 PanPastel has changed my life and I’m not just saying that!
 It is a perfect fit for the way I see the world and how I apply color to paper, plus it has literally opened up a world of possibilities to me!”